 Critical trip info

 - Primary objectives: Learning, Adventure

 You should consider yourself one of the following:

 - Very ambitious beginner backpacker with an endurance sports background

 - Advanced backpacker wanting to further refine your know-how and/or to have a “turnkey” adventure

 Additionally, you should:

-- Be comfortable hiking 15-20 miles per day (“High” intensity) or 20-25 miles per day (“Very High” intensity) for seven consecutive days, assuming you were to hike entirely on-trail over rolling terrain, carrying a 20-lb pack at an oxygen-rich altitude.
+- Be comfortable hiking up to 15 miles per day (“Moderate” intensity), 15-20 miles per day (“High” intensity) or 20-25 miles per day (“Very High” intensity) for five consecutive days, assuming you were to hike entirely on-trail over rolling terrain, carrying a 20-lb pack at an oxygen-rich altitude.